FTC: Affiliate Disclosure: All links pay commission

 The following article is reproduced with permission from the author:

-How to indentify swimming technique gaps with SmartPaddle force measurement
+How to identify swimming technique gaps with SmartPaddle force measurement

 Maximum force vs. impulse (Force of the swimming stroke)

 The ability to produce high maximum force is important especially in sprint distances.

 It is equally important that the duration of the force is long, in order to get a large impulse to the hand stroke.